zheeeng/OSX-devconfig-formula/Credentials/README.md

 3. Check [Zsh plugin: gpg-agent](../iTerm2/zsh-plugins.html#gpg-agent) section and add this plugin:

-    > Plugin `gpg-agent` enable gpg-agent startup automatically when logining and export an env variable pointing GPG to the gpg-agent socket.
+    > Plugin `gpg-agent` enables gpg-agent startup automatically when logining and export an env variable pointing GPG to the gpg-agent socket.

-4. Configuration will work after `.oh-my-zsh` loaded.
+4. Configuration will work after `.oh-my-zsh` is loaded.

 # SSH